Roaches in Florida

 German Cockroach

 German roaches are the most predominantly seen roach in Florida dwellings.
-These roaches are 1/2” – 5/8”, dark brown with two distinct parallel bands running down their thorax.
+These roaches are:

-What attracts German roaches?
+What Attracts German Roaches?

 • Wax